eoinkelly/ember-runloop-handbook/README.md

 How Ember handles events:

-1. A browser event happens and Embers registered listener for that event is triggered.
+1. A browser event happens and Ember's registered listener for that event is triggered.
 2. Early on in its response to the event, Ember opens a set of queues and starts accepting jobs.
 3. As Ember works its way through your application code, it continues to